 When quotas are in effect, additional space is saved for walk-in permit requests.
 All unused reservation space and 40% of the quota space is available on a walk-in basis starting at 11 a.m. one day before the trip entry date.

 Permit requests are high on weekends, holidays and during the months of July and August.
 Be prepared with ideas for alternate trails in case your first choice is full.
-Contact Inyo National Forest for information about walk-in permits.
+Click Here for additional information about wilderness permits, or contact Inyo National Forest.